-Ensuring good corporate governance is very important to Komax.
+As a globally active market leader in its field, the Komax Group has a special responsibility.
+Ensuring good corporate governance is very important for us.
 Objectives in this area include safeguarding company value and success in the interest of customers, shareholders, staff, creditors, suppliers and the public, as well as the provision of transparent, rapid and simultaneous information to all stakeholder groups.

 |Shareholder / shareholder group||Number of shares 07.09.2022||Share in % 07.09.2022 ¹|